ChiCubed/InformaticsNotes/chapter2.md

 The `auto` specifier is quite often useful in conjuction with a range-based for loop, as in the example above.

+Don't overuse the `auto` specifier; it's usually best to be very clear about what type a variable should be.

 ## Out of memory?
 Firstly, check that you actually shouldn't be out of memory.